The first time we tried breastfeeding, it felt so unnatural.

 - The amount you are pumping in 24hrs can significantly vary from mama to mama.
 It depends on the “magic number” the number of times you pump in 24 hrs to effectively “empty” your breasts to reach the maximum milk supply.

 - Baby’s daily milk intake will grow slowly over the first 6 months and then stay around the same and decrease when introducing solid foods.

-- Do not panic when you first start pumping that you might only see a little milk come out.
+- Do not panic when you start pumping and only see a little milk come out.
 Pumping is a skill you have to master first.
 Consistency and a good routine are the keys to building up a milk supply.

 - Pumping milk, like breastfeeding, works on supply and demand.
-Once you have decided to pump exclusively, it is important to have a strict routine and stick to it in order to reach a good milk supply to cover babies needs.
+Once you have decided to pump exclusively, it is important to have a strict routine and stick to it to reach a good milk supply to cover baby’s needs.
 The more you pump (demand), the more milk you will make (supply).

 - If you’re concerned about supply, one tip for increasing milk supply is to do a “power pump.”
 Pump for 15 minutes on each breast, take a 10-minute break, and repeat.
 You can repeat as many times as you like for your milk production to spike a little.

 - Pumping is a big commitment.
 Find a way to motivate and reward yourself each month your reach a milestone.
 Invest in making your pumping spot as cozy and comfortable as possible with a comfortable nursing pillow, a nice smelling candle, a dim night light, an eye mask, and an iPod full of relaxing music.